LoganWilliams1/mhm2_kmer_analysis_v2/README_v2.md

 mhm2 compare script? python script? which options to keep?

-A basic run command requires two inputs: FASTQ input and kmer length.
+A basic run command *requires* two inputs: FASTQ input and kmer length.

-`upcxx-run ./mhm2 -p seq1.fastq seq2.fastq -k 21`
+`upcxx-run ./mhm2 -p seqs_1.fastq seqs_2.fastq -k 21`

+Use the -k flag to denote the desired kmer length.

+Use one of the following flags for FASTQ input: -p, -r, -u.
+- -p denotes files containing separate paired reads.
+The first of paired files must be immediately followed by the second.
+For example, to count kmers in two libraries of separate paired reads, the option should be specified as: <br>
+`-p lib1_1.fastq lib1_2.fastq lib2_1.fastq lib2_2.fastq`

+- -r denotes files containing interleaved paired reads

+- -u denotes files containing unpaired reads

+Multiple files must be comma or space separated.